 Legal Options After a Child Injury at a Daycare

 The claims of the parents are generally subject to the two-year statute of limitations in Texas.
-The statute of limitations for the claims of the minor may be valid until the child turns 18, giving children until they are 20 to pursue some of the damages.
-Parents should discuss both statutes of limitations with an attorney so they understand the time period they have to file and the types of damages they may seek.
+The statute of limitations for the claims of the minor may be valid until the child turns eighteen, giving children until they are twenty to pursue some of the damages.
+Parents should discuss both statutes of limitations with a daycare negligence attorney so they understand the time period they have to file and the types of damages they may seek.
 However, delaying the initial investigation or filing a lawsuit can make a case much more difficult and sometimes impossible to win because of the loss of evidence and witnesses and the status of the daycare facility.

 What Should I Do After My Child is Injured at a Daycare?